merkle-open/SitecoreCopyPageToVersions/README.md

 _Copy Page To Versions_ is an extension for the Content Editor and the Experience Editor.
 It provides a dialog for content editors, where a page in a specific version can be copied to a selectable list of language versions.
 This includes all datasources referenced on the page renderings.

-The Current version is tested on Sitecore 8.1
+The Current version is tested on Sitecore 9.0.1

 ## Installation

+The module is available as Sitecore package for the Package Installer or as NuGet package.

+### Via item package

 To install _Copy Page To Versions_ perform the following steps:
-* Download the Sitecore installation package from [Namics.Common.Packages.CopyPageToVersions/Files/Sitecore_Packages/SitecoreCopyPageToVersions_Sitecore_8plus_V-1.0.zip](Namics.Common.Packages.CopyPageToVersions/Files/Sitecore_Packages/SitecoreCopyPageToVersions_Sitecore_8plus_V-1.0.zip)
+* Download the Sitecore installation package from [Namics.Common.Packages.CopyPageToVersions/Files/Sitecore_Packages/SitecoreCopyPageToVersions_Sitecore_9plus_V-1.1.zip](Namics.Common.Packages.CopyPageToVersions/Files/Sitecore_Packages/SitecoreCopyPageToVersions_Sitecore_9plus_V-1.1.zip)
 * Install the downloaded package via Sitecore's _Installation Wizard_

 The package ships with: